-A lot of things happened in the Marvel Cinematic Universe in the last two year.
+A lot of things happened in the Marvel Cinematic Universe in the last two years.
 There was the Snap in Avengers: Infinity War that dusted half of the humanity; and there was the Blip in Avengers: Endgame, which brought everyone back.
-The earth’s mightiest heroes annihilated Thanos and his orders, but also suffers enormous casualty, making the whole victory a Pyrrhic one.
-Since then, the world changes, people adapts accordingly and Spider-Man: Far From Home attempts to address the post-Endgame world with a homecoming.
+The earth’s mightiest heroes annihilated Thanos and his orders but also suffers an enormous casualty, making the whole victory a Pyrrhic one.
+Since then, the world changes, people adapt accordingly and Spider-Man: Far From Home attempts to address the post-Endgame world with a homecoming.

 Far From Home begins with a sappy slideshow (along with some tacky edits and watermarked Getty Images stock photo) commemorating those who have passed away in Endgame before re-introducing Tom Holland’s agile Peter Parker.
 Struggling with PTSD worsened with the grief over the loss of his mentor and fatherly figure (somehow ‘substituting’ the original Spider-Man arc following Uncle Ben’s passing), Peter decides to take a break from his friendly, neighborhood Spider-Man duty for a school trip across Europe.
 Instead, he decides to use this trip as an opportunity to express his feeling towards the love-interest, MJ (Zendaya).